International Education Center

 Message From International Counseling

 Counselors are available to assist and guide you in your SMC academic journey.
-We are available to see students in person and online via Zoom Express.
-You may also email us via AskIECC; this is an excellent resource for students who cannot use Zoom, need forms, or prefer a written response.
+We are available to see students in-person and online via Zoom Express.
+You may also email us via AskIECC; this is an excellent resource for students who are unable to use Zoom, need forms, or who prefer a written response.
 Please visit our International Counseling page to access our services.

 Enrollment Tips and Strategies

-Open Seat Notification List - If someone drops themselves from this section list, you will be notified, but you will need to move quickly, as all students on this list will also be notified.
+Open Seat Notification List - If someone drops a section on this list, you will be notified but you need to move quickly, as all students on this list are also notified.

 Wait lists (opens two weeks before the start of a term) - The Open Seat Notification feature will turn into a wait list and students will have an actual number on this list.

 “CRASH” – Email instructors to ask for permission to get into their section (use the campus directory to find e-mails).
-The instructor will decide based on many factors, but it is worth a try.
+The instructor will make a decision based on many factors, but it’s worth a try.

-“Swap a Class” option (secure 12 units first) - By using this feature, you will not be dropped from the section you are using to swap, as the system will first check to see if the section you want to add is still available.
-If you swap after the refund deadline, you must pay for the new class.
+“Swap a Class” option (secure 12 units first) - By using this feature, you will not be dropped from the section you are using to swap as the system will first check to see if the section you want to add is still available.
+If you swap after the refund deadline, you will have to pay for the new class.

 “Request a Class” - If enough students request the same section, the department may consider opening a new course.